techidaily/site-facebook/source/_posts/expert-advice-on-reinstating-wiped-facebook-content.md

  It's important to note that there is a difference between deleting and archiving a Facebook post.
 Deleting a Facebook post moves it from your profile page to your trash folder, where it stays for 30 days before it's permanently deleted.

  Archiving a Facebook post means that it's hidden from your profile page and sent to your archive folder, where it stays indefinitely until you unarchive it or delete it.
-Our article on[how to archive Facebook posts](http://www.makeuseof.com/hide-facebook-posts-from-everyone-using-archive-feature/) covers how the archive feature works in detail.
+Our article on [how to archive Facebook posts](http://www.makeuseof.com/hide-facebook-posts-from-everyone-using-archive-feature/) covers how the archive feature works in detail.

 ## Can't Find Your Post in the Trash Folder?